joshbruce/fourth-earth-raw/public/extensions/content.md

 Sometimes a success is more than a success.
 Sometimes a failure is more than a failure.
 While you can always narrate such things, sometimes players feel better if the dice make it happen.

 A character reaches for a glass; they fail.
 Did they just not get a grip on it at all?
 Or, did it fall from their hands to the ground exploding the contents all over them?
+Or did they succeed wonderfully by grabbing the glass, dropping it, then catching mid-fall without spilling a drop?

 The recommendation is to add a die of any type to the pool; it should be easy to differentiate between it and the rest of the pool (the criticality die).
 If the criticality die lands on a 1, the success or failure was critical in nature.
 The type of die could be different for each roll based on the context, the same for all situations, or something else entirely, whatever makes sense for the players and narrator.

 The result of which could be pure narrative, maybe narrated by the player themselves.
-It could be based on another die roll against a table of options.
+It could be based on another die roll against a list of options.
 It could be something else entirely.
 As with most of Fourth Earth RAW, it should be appropriate to the setting, theme, and context.

 Criticality does not change the success or failure, just the severity and side-effects.